Do you understand the basics of what user experience (UX) design is, but want to see if a career in UX is for you?

 Good UX design is entirely dependant on the product and the context in which it is used.
 If your end-user thinks you have a fantastically designed product, that’s how you know it was a good UX design.

-Luckily, you CAN determine what makes a great UX design course and there are many scattered across this great internet of ours.
-And some of them are even free.
+Luckily, you CAN determine what makes a great UX design course and there are many scattered across the internet.

 In no particular order, here are our top 5 free courses that you can take this year and get your UX design on.